Atlas Data Lake¶

 About Atlas Data Lake¶

-When you create a Data Lake, you can grant Atlas either read only or read and write access to S3 buckets in your AWS account and create a data storage configuration file that maps data from your S3 buckets to your MongoDB databases and collections.
+When you create a Data Lake, you grant Atlas either read only or read and write access to S3 buckets in your AWS account.
+To access your Atlas clusters, Atlas uses your existing Role Based Access Controls.
+You can view and edit the generated data storage configuration file that maps data from your S3 buckets and Atlas clusters to virtual databases and collections.

 A database user must have one of the following roles to query an Atlas Data Lake:

 Verify that you meet the following prerequisites before you create a Data Lake: